joelsieber/agile-group-1/Sprint 1/README.md

 The Scrum Master for this meeting was Tony Wright

-Members Present: Michael, Jodie, Tony, Joel, Ben
+prepare back end search results for the demonstrationMembers Present: Michael, Jodie, Tony, Joel, Ben

 Members Not Present: Dimitar